Trading 101: What is a moving average and how do I use it?

 Many traders prefer to use exponential moving averages (EMAs) because they give more weighting to recent prices.
 They are more relevant to shorter averages, and for more than 50 periods a simple moving average usually suffices.
 The 20-EMAs are specifically useful for the Bladerunner strategy.

 As an analysis tool, there are three ways moving averages can be used to define a trend.
 Firstly, you can use the direction of the MA.
 If it’s pointing up, the trend is up, and if it’s pointing down, the trend is down.
-Secondly, you can determine whether the price is above or below the moving average and use that as an indication of the trend.
+Secondly, you can determine whether the price is above or below the moving average.
+Then you can use that as an indication of the trend.
 Finally, you can use two moving averages of different lengths.
 When the shorter one is above the longer one, the trend is up, and when it’s below the longer MA, the trend is down.

 Simple Moving Average Cross-overs

 Moving average crossovers are a straightforward way to use two MAs to define trends.
 Simply buy when the shorter MA crosses above a longer MA and sell when the shorter MA crosses below the longer MA.
 Some traders use this approach to maintain a long or short position at all times.
 Others use it to switch between a long position and no positions.

 This method does have some drawbacks.
 While it is profitable when there are strong trends, during periods low volatility rangebound markets, trading it will often generate false, unprofitable signals.
 The following hourly chart of AUDUSD illustrates two very profitable trades, followed by a number of false signals.